Ultimate tic-tac-toe: Gameplay

 Ultimate tic-tac-toe is significantly more complex than most other variations of tic-tac-toe, as there is no clear strategy to playing.
 This is because of the complicated game branching in this game.
-Even though every move must be played in a local board, equivalent to a normal tic-tac-toe board, each move must take into account the global board in several ways:
+Even though every move must be played in a small board, equivalent to a normal tic-tac-toe board, each move must take into account the larger board in several ways: